BogdanPopel/IntroductionToRobotics/README.md

 •Technical Task: Use a separate potentiometer in controlling each of the colors of the RGB LED (Red, Green and Blue).
 The control must be done with digital electronics.

 •Coding task: Coding style is of utmost importance.
-You must have aperfectly clean code in order to receive the maximum grade.
+You must have a perfectly clean code in order to receive the maximum grade.

 ### SEE IT IN ACTION: